dmbarbour/wikilon/docs/AboutABC.md

 *Aside:* Conveniently, `{&bool}[[onTrue][onFalse]]ai` is structurally, semantically, and visually similar to an `if then else` expression.
 It is feasible to provide a more conventional if-then-else view through an editor.

-### Structural Scopes

-ABC provides a simple mechanism for controlling scope of a computation.
-Assume we have a function `foo` that takes two inputs and produces three outputs.
-A structurally scoped application can be represented as:

-        [A][B][foo]bb{&t3}i

-What we're doing here is binding two arguments to the function, asserting that there are three outputs, then inlining those outputs into our main code.
-Dynamically, the `{&t3}` annotation, asserting the argument is a tuple of size three, requires a simple bit of reflection.

-        [[A][B][C]]{&t3}    =>  [[A][B][C]]

-I propose that most ABC systems should support `{&t0}`..`{&t7}`, the practical range of tuple sizes.
-If we determine through static analysis that the `{&t3}` annotation will be valid at runtime, the annotation may be eliminated statically.
-So this annotation is suitable in both static and dynamic contexts.

 ### Value Sealing for Lightweight Types

 ABC introduces two tokens `{:foo}` and `{.foo}` to support symbolic value sealing, to resist accidental access to data.
 This is supported by a simple rewrite rule: `{:foo}{.foo}` will rewrite to the empty program.
 The main goal is to force programs to fail fast if they aren't expected to access a particular data structure.
 In most cases, seals will be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.
 During static type analysis, these type wrappers should serve as a useful type constraint.

-### Substructural Types

-Substructural types are useful for structuring application behavior independently of syntax or concurrency model.
-In context of a bytecode that lacks much syntactic structure, these types could greatly simplify reasoning about code.
-ABC can support substructural types both statically and dynamically.
-Developers will access substructural types via annotations and a few simple rules:

-* `{&rel}` - relevant values, forbid drop (operator `d`)
-* `{&aff}` - affine values, forbid copy (operator `c`)
-* inherit substructure of bound values (operator `b`)
-* relevant and affine together result in linear values
-* `{&rel}` and `{&aff}` are commutative and idempotent

-Values with substructural types may freely be applied (operator `a`).
-Substructure is not lifted during partial evaluation, so substructural type does not interact with features like `{&seq}` or `{&par}`.

-Static typing requires precomputing this information, i.e. tracking which values are copied and dropped and which are marked relevant or affine, and detecting any conflict statically.
-This isn't difficult, though I have yet to think up an *aesthetic* set of type annotations that don't make me cringe.
-Consider:

-        c : (A!aff * E) → (A * (A * E))
-        d : (A!rel * E) → E

-        {&rel} : (A * E) → (A&rel * E)
-        {&aff} : (A * E) → (A&aff * E)

-In this case, we have a conflict if `A+aff` (a value annotated affine) is used where `A-aff` (a value that is not affine, a copyable value) is needed.

 ### Dynamic Evaluation